 Fixed base router

-A fixed base router comes with a fixed-base that does not move up and Fixed-income the wood.
+A fixed base router has a fixed-base that does not move up.
 The bit has a constant, and it is set manually before use.
 It is ideal for professional use.
 What makes it for beginners is the ease of use.

 The tool is not a power tool, and it requires minimal tools.
 It is more of a cutting tool in woodworking machinery.
 Due to its affordability, you do not have a rough time considering its worth.
 You have the chance to experience woodworking at an affordable price.
 The fixed base router shapes the edges of the wood the way you like it.
 That is a unique feature that the plunge router does not have.

-It is a lightweight tool that is easy to move around in tricky places.
+It is a lightweight tool that can easily move around in tricky places.
 That is an advantage if you have a stable base to mount them on.
 The project becomes easy to complete.
 Precision is one of the strengths of the fixed base router, and you do not have to work for years to achieve a certain level of precision.
 It just comes with the tool.